Download Festival - Home

 We are committed to engaging with our customers, staff and artists on environmental issues, and to collaborate with local and national environmental causes and organisations.
 Projects include:

-Giving a platform to climate change campaign groups including Greenpeace, Every Can Counts and Music Declares Emergency.
+• Giving a platform to climate change campaign groups including Greenpeace, Every Can Counts, Climate Live and Music Declares Emergency.

-Our annual donation to Trees For Cities is directed to funding tree planting projects near to Download, in both Derbyshire and Leicestershire, giving back to the local area that our festival calls home each year.
-In 2023 1500 trees were planted in Kirkby-In-Ashfield and in 2024 we raised £22k for Tree For Cities to plant trees locally .
+• Our annual donation to Trees For Cities from the car parking passes is directed to funding tree planting projects near to Download, in both Derbyshire and Leicestershire, giving back to the local area that our festival calls home each year.